gettalong/hexapdf/man/man1/hexapdf.1.md

 If the `--flatten` is specified but neither `--fill` nor `--template`, the form is just flattened.
 Otherwise the form is filled out and flattened in addtion.

+There exist two different types of PDF forms: The standard interactive forms (AcroForm) and the more advanced but proprietary and in PDF 2.0 deprecated XFA forms.
+HexaPDF only supports the standard AcroForm forms.
+It is possible to work with XFA forms to a certain degree but since the advanced features are not supported, the result may not be correct.

 `--fill`

 : Fill out the form fields interactively.
 This is also the default if neither `--fill` nor